WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 By following that guide and modifying your Web Interface you can change one of your sites so that it accepts launch parameters. Â You simply enter a specific URI in your browser, and the application would launch with said parameters. Â An example:

-<span style="color: #3366ff;">http://bottheory.local/Citrix/XenApp/site/launcher.aspx?CTX_Application=Citrix.MPS.App.XenApp.Notepad&LaunchId=1263894298505&NFuse_AppCommandLine=C:\Windows\WindowsUpdate.log</span>
+<span style="color: #3366ff;">http://bottheory.local/Citrix/&/site/launcher.aspx?CTX_Application=Citrix.MPS.App.&.Notepad&LaunchId=1263894298505&NFuse_AppCommandLine=C:\Windows\WindowsUpdate.log</span>

-This allows you to send links around to other people and they can click to automatically launch an application with the parameters specified. Â If you are really unlucky, your org mightÂ document this as an official way to launch a hostedÂ application and this actually gets coded into certain applications. Â So now you may have tens of _localÂ_ apps utilizing this as an acceptable method to launch aÂ _hosted_ application. Â For an organization, thisÂ _may be_Â an acceptable way to launch certain hosted applications since around ~2008 so this &#8220;feature&#8221;, unfortunately, has built up quiteÂ a bit of inertia.
+This allows you to send links around to other people and they can click to automatically launch an application with the parameters specified. Â If you are really unlucky, your org mightÂ document this as an official way to launch a hostedÂ application and this actually gets coded into certain applications. Â So now you may have tens of _localÂ_ apps utilizing this as an acceptable method to launch aÂ _hosted_ application. Â For an organization, thisÂ _may be_Â an acceptable way to launch certain hosted applications since around ~2008 so this "feature", unfortunately, has built up quiteÂ a bit of inertia.

-We can&#8217;t let this feature break when we move to StoreFront. Â We track the number of launches from these hosted applications and it&#8217;s in the hundreds/thousands per day. Â This is a critical and well used feature.
+We can't let this feature break when we move to StoreFront. Â We track the number of launches from these hosted applications and it's in the hundreds/thousands per day. Â This is a critical and well used feature.

 So how does this work in Web Interface and what actually happens?